mohswell/mintify/README.md

 1. Go to "Settings"
 2. Select "Secrets and variables"
 3. Click "New repository secret"
-4. Add the two secrets:
+4. Add the necessary secrets:
    - Name: `BASE_APP_URL`
      - Value: Your unique base URL from Bunjy AI
    - Name: `API_KEY`
      - Value: Your generated API key
-5. For Jira integration (optional):
+   - For Jira integration (optional):
      - Name: `JIRA_BASE_URL`
        - Value: Your unique Jira instance URL
      - Name: `JIRA_USERNAME`
-     - Value: Your Jira username(email) that the account is registered with.
+       - Value: Your Jira username (email associated with your Jira account)
      - Name: `JIRA_API_TOKEN`
        - Value: Your generated API Token
-6. **NOTE: The action DOES NOT needs a personal TOKEN from github**, if not provided it defaults to the one provided by github actions automatically.

-I will soon find a way to use the action without the `BASE_APP_URL` specified, making it more flexible and easier to configure.
+5. **For private repositories**, you will need to generate a GitHub Personal Access Token (PAT) and add it as a secret:
+   - Name: `GH_PAT`
+     - Value: Your generated GitHub PAT

+### Step 3: Create a PAT
+1. Go to **GitHub Settings > Developer Settings > Personal Access Tokens**
+2. Generate a new token with the following permissions:
+   - `repo` (Full control of private repositories)
+   - `read:org` (Read organization membership details)
+   - `workflow` (Update GitHub Actions workflows)
+3. Copy the token and save it securely.

-### Step 3: Create Workflow File
+### Step 4: Create Workflow File
-Create a `.github/workflows/ai.yml` file in your repository, use this template to set up:
+Create a `.github/workflows/ai.yml` file in your repository.
+Use the following template:

+#### For Public Repositories:
 ```yaml
 name: AI Code Review